Feature Elimination in Kernel Machines in moderately high dimensions: Introduction

-One of the earliest works on variable selection in SVM was formulated by \citet{Guyon2002}. \citeauthor{Guyon2002} developed a backward elimination procedure based on recursive computation of the SVM learning function, known widely as recursive feature elimination (RFE).
+A few techniques do exist that can be effectively catered to the kernel machines framework or the non-linear SVMs.
+For example, \citet{Guyon2002} developed a \emph{wrapper}\footnote{methods that use the learning method itself to score feature subsets.}-based backward elimination procedure by recursively computing the learning function, known widely as recursive feature elimination (RFE).
+Although RFE was developed as an off-the-shelf technique for linear SVMs, the authors included an analogous formulation for the non-linear transformed space as well.
 The RFE algorithm performs a recursive ranking of a given set of features.
-At each recursive step of the algorithm, it calculates the change in the RKHS norm of the estimated SVM function after deletion of each of the features remaining in the model, and removes the one with the lowest change in such norm.
-The process thus performs an implicit ranking of the features and can even be generalized to remove chunks of features at each step of recursion.
-A number of modified approaches have been developed since then, inspired by RFE \citep[see][]{Rakotomamonjy2003,Aksu2010,Aksu2012}.
-Although there is no dearth of rich literature on RFE for SVMs, the theoretical properties of it have never been studied.
-The arguments for RFE have mostly been heuristic and its ability to produce successful data-driven performances in simulated or real-life settings.
-A key reason behind this lack of theory is the absence of a well-established framework for building, justifying, and collating the theoretical foundation of such a feature elimination method.
-This paper aims at building such a framework and validating RFE as a theoretically sound procedure for feature elimination in SVMs.
+At each recursive step of the algorithm, it calculates the change in the RKHS norm of the estimated function after deletion of each of the features remaining in the model, and removes the one with the lowest change in such norm, thus performing an implicit ranking of features.
+A number of approaches have been developed inspired by RFE \citep[see][]{Rakotomamonjy2003,Tang2007,Mundra2010}.
+The idea of feature selection in a backward recursive method that is essentially the founding principle behind RFE, has been studied extensively in the Bioinformatics and Computer Science literature \citep[see for example][]{Zhang2006recursive, Aksu2010, Aksu2012}.
+RFE has been used for feature selection in many recent applications \citep[see for example][]{Hu2010,Hidalgo2013, Louw2006}.
+Other selection methods also exist as can be seen in \citet{Weston2001,Chapelle2002}.
+Recently, a new multistage \emph{embedded} optimization method has been proposed \citep[see][]{Allen2013}.
+However, the key drawback of these methods is that their theoretical properties have never been studied rigorously.